Skip to content

 • prohibited conduct of a councillor in possession of inside information

-• making a complaint vexatiously or not in good faith
+• making a complaint vexatiously or not in good faith, or

 • failing to leave a meeting after declaring a prescribed conflict of interest.